ClickHouse/ClickHouse/docs/en/query_language/alter.md

 ALTER TABLE table_name CLEAR INDEX index_name IN PARTITION partition_expr
 ```

-The query works similar to `CLEAR COLUMN`, but it resets an index instead of a column.
+The query works similar to `CLEAR COLUMN`, but it resets an index instead of a column data.

 #### FETCH PARTITION {#alter_fetch-partition}